sagemath/trac_to_gh/Issue 5820.md

 # Issue 5820: bug in comparison of ring morphisms

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5820

 Original creator: AlexGhitza